run-llama/llama_index/docs/understanding/storing/storing.md

 As discussed in [indexing](/understanding/indexing/indexing.md), one of the most common types of Index is the VectorStoreIndex.
 The API calls to create the {ref}`embeddings <what-is-an-embedding>` in a VectorStoreIndex can be expensive in terms of time and money, so you will want to store them to avoid having to constantly re-index things.

 LlamaIndex supports a [huge number of vector stores](/module_guides/storing/vector_stores.md) which vary in architecture, complexity and cost.
-In this example we'll be using Chroma, an open-source vectore store.
+In this example we'll be using Chroma, an open-source vector store.

 First you will need to install chroma: